DevExpress/devextreme-reactive/packages/dx-react-scheduler-material-ui/README.md

-# DevExtreme React Scheduler Material UI
+# DevExtreme React Scheduler Material-UI

-A template suite used to render the React Scheduler based on Material UI components.
+A template suite used to render the React Scheduler based on Material-UI components.

 ## License